What is Net Working Capital?

 Changes in net working capital impact cash flow in financial modeling.

-Look closely at the image of the model below and you will see a line called “Less Changes in Working Capital”…
+Look closely at the image of the model below and you will see a line labeled “Less Changes in Working Capital” – this is where the impact of increases/decreases in accounts receivable, inventory, and accounts payable impact the unlevered free cash flow of a firm.